-Baylis Media Ltd aims to have the highest editorial standards in both print and online.
+Baylis Community Media CIC aims to have the highest editorial standards in both print and online.
 If we have made a mistake please let us know about it.

-Baylis Media Ltd is a member of press regulator IPSO, the Independent Press Standards Organisation, which enforces the Editor’s Code of Practice.
+Baylis Community Media CIC is a member of press regulator IPSO, the Independent Press Standards Organisation, which enforces the Editor’s Code of Practice.

 We aim to correct significant factual errors as soon as possible.

 If you would like to make a complaint to us about a breach of the code (full details of which can be found below) please email email@example.com or write to:

 In the first instance complaints should be made directly to Baylis Community Media CIC as outlined above.